osixia/container-baseimage/README.md

 ###### Single process image

-The tool run the unique /container/run/process/service-name/run file.
+*Run tool* execute the unique /container/run/process/service-name/run file.

 If a main command is set for example:

     docker run -it osixia/openldap:1.1.0 bash

-The tool will run the single process and the main command.
+*Run tool* will execute the single process and the main command.
 If the main command exits the container exits.
 This is useful to debug or image development purpose.

 ###### Multiple process image

-In a multiple process image the tool run runit, and runit supervise the /container/run/process directory and start all services automatically.
+In a multiple process image the *run tool* execute runit witch supervise /container/run/process directory and start all services automatically.
 Runit will also relaunched them if they failed.

 If a main command is set for example:

     docker run -it osixia/phpldapadmin:0.6.7 bash

-The tool will run the runit and the main command.
+*run tool* will execute runit and the main command.
 If the main command exits the container exits.
-This is useful to debug or image development purpose.
+This is still useful to debug or image development purpose.

 ###### No process image
-If a main command is set the tool launch it otherwise bash is launched.
+If a main command is set *run tool* launch it otherwise bash is launched.
 Example :

     docker run -it osixia/light-baseimage:0.2.1